hotzeplotz/meyvn-content/_posts/2013-11-01-updating-debian-pear-packages.md

     git commit -m 'Import of x.y.N'
     git tag -u <signing_key> -s upstream/x.y.N

+If using a pristine-tar branch (as for php-symfony-console), the process is slightly different (and possibly, this should be the way to do things in any case, but i have only figured this out after having tagged all the new releases, so i will check this on the next update): once the `Package-x.y.N.tgz` file is downloaded, we can import its delta against the previous version via `git-import-orig`:

+    mv Package-x.y.N.tgz ..
+    git-import-orig -u x.y.N ../Package-x.y.N.tgz

+(again, i need to check this on next update, but i believe that all it takes is actually a single `git-import-orig --uscan`, which should take care of pretty much everything up to now).

 Now the Debian fun starts:

     git checkout debian-sid